All I Have (album)

-All I Have is the debut studio album by American R&B recording artist Amerie.
+All I Have is the debut studio album by American singer Amerie.
 It was released on July 30, 2002, through Columbia Records, Rise Entertainment and Richcraft Records.
-Entirely produced by Rich Harrison, the album debuted and peaked at number nine on the US Billboard 200 chart in August 2002, remaining in the top twenty for two weeks only and dropping off the top hundred in its fourteenth week.
+Produced by Rich Harrison, the album debuted and peaked at number nine on the US Billboard 200 chart in August 2002, dropping off the chart in its fourteenth week.
 It also received generally mixed reviews from the music critics.
 Nevertheless, the album was certified Gold by the Recording Industry Association of America (RIAA) for selling over 500,000 copies on October 3, 2003, and won Amerie a Soul Train Music Award for Best R&B/Soul or Rap New Artist in 2003.
 According to Nielsen SoundScan, the album has sold over 661,000 copies in the United States as of July 2009.
-All I Have produced two singles: "Why Don't We Fall in Love" (which peaked at number 23 on the US Billboard Hot 100) and a minor hit "Talkin' to Me".
+All I Have produced two singles: "Why Don't We Fall in Love" (which peaked at number 23 on the US Billboard Hot 100) and a minor hit "Talkin' to Me" (which also entered the US charts at number 51 on the US Billboard Hot 100).